adam-aido/simple-cookie-consent/README.md

 A lightweight yet powerful GDPR/CCPA compliant cookie consent plugin for WordPress that blocks cookies, localStorage, and sessionStorage until the user gives consent.
 Fully compatible with Google Consent Mode v2.

+**This will probably break your site if you do not know what you are doing!** Code is for advanced WordPress developers.

 ## Features

 - **Pre-consent Blocking**: Automatically blocks cookies, localStorage, and sessionStorage before consent